nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 Sometimes, simple validation like checking the minimum length is not enough.
 In such cases, you can write a custom validation function for a specific field.

 For example, let\'s say we have a User model where only even IDs are allowed.
-We can enforce this constraint using the `@field_validator decorator`:
+We can enforce this constraint using the `@field_validator decorator` (`advanced_pydantic/src/advanced_pydantic/main.py`):

 ```python
 from pydantic import BaseModel, Field, field_validator